daphnezht/Haoting-Zhuang.github.io/about.md

 ### More Information

 Before getting into the field of Data Science, I had worked 6 years in Engineering Construction company as a Control Systems Engineer and a Project Controls Engineer.
-I spent most my time on engineering design and project management for projects of building LNG (Liquefied Natural Gas) plants around the world.
+I spent most of my time on engineering design and project management for projects of building LNG (Liquefied Natural Gas) plants around the world.

 ### Contact me